 - Agave syrup

 - Hot cocoa

 Rice and Grains

-These pantry staples’ long shelf life makes them perfect to buy in bulk at stores like Costco and Sam’s Club.
+These pantry staples' long shelf life makes them perfect to buy in bulk at Costco and Sam's Club stores.

 - Long-grain white rice

 - Pasta: standard, whole grain, rice noodles or egg noodles

 With these basics on hand, you'll always have a snack for yourself or the kids.